flatironinstitute/kachery-cloud/doc/kachery_zone_cost_estimate.md

 # Kachery zone cost estimate

 For these calculations we assume you are using a Cloudflare R2 bucket.
-Cloudflare does not charge for network egress (download bandwidth) which provides a potentially huge cost advantage compared with other services considering that kachery allows large files to be downloaded arbitrarily many times by the public.
+Cloudflare does not charge for network egress (download bandwidth) which provides a potentially large cost advantage compared with other services that charge on the order of $100/TB.

 ## Estimate based on number of uploads/downloads and storage